MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 If you like, you can test this new version of our solution.
 You should see that it's working!
 Now that we've set up a nice structure for uploading posts, we can tackle the two issues stated at the beginning of this step.

-#Performing the photo upload in the background
+#Performing the Photo Upload in the Background

 Let's first tackle the warning that we are currently seeing in the console when we are uploading a photo: